Grand Blanc Community Schools: History

 In 1983 the district had to cut back due to falling enrollment and budgetary concerns.
 Cook Elementary was closed and leased to General Motors until it was reopened in 1987, while Reid Elementary was closed and leased to a church.
 Enrollment remained low through the 1980s but began to increase again by 1990.
 In the 1990s those schools were reclaimed and opened, and expansion began again.
 An addition was made to Grand Blanc High School again in 2000, and expansions to Reid, Indian Hill, and Brendel in 2002.
 Mason Elementary, a brand new elementary building, was also opened in April 2002.
 By 2004, Grand Blanc Middle School was the largest in the state.
 The district passed a bond to add two brand new middle school buildings, East and West, which were completed in 2006.
 Also in 2006, Tartoni Center, a 2800-seat indoor arena, was added to the high school at a cost of $9 million.
 In 2007, Grand Blanc Schools restarted its alternative education program, the Center For Student Success, on the High School west campus.
 By 2013, the district was the largest school district in Genesee County, surpassing Flint at over 8200 students enrolled.

 In 2013, students at the City School, an experimental 215-day school elementary program housed at the Perry building, applied for and were granted a Michigan State Historical Marker for the Perry building at Saginaw & Perry Rds. in downtown Grand Blanc.

 The Grand Blanc Bobcats, as they are now known, will celebrate the 100th anniversary of the football team in the fall of 2019 and the 100th graduating class from Grand Blanc High School in 2021–2022.
 In 2023, after 30 years at Frank Thomas Field, the Bobcats' original home, today Don Batchelor Field, was rebuilt as a 6,000-seat multipurpose stadium; the Bobcats' football team returned to Batchelor that September.

+Grand Blanc Community Schools proposed a “Zero increase” $149 million bond.If passed it would include an expansion to the Perry Center, a high school performing arts center and the removal of the modular units and the construction of classroom additions at Cook and Myers Elementary.
+Voting is set for May 5, 2026.